 - Elementary certification students must pass the MTTC Elementary Education Test (#103)

-- Secondary certification students must pass the MTTC tests in their major and minor.
+- Secondary certification students must pass the MTTC tests in their major.

 - Completion of at least one full semester (12 credit hours) of study at UM-Dearborn.

 - Completion of Professional Studies sequence of courses.